How to Harvest Rainwater for Survival Drinking and Irrigation

 Understanding the Benefits of Rainwater Harvesting

-First things first: why should we even bother with harvesting rainwater?
+First of all, why should we even bother to collect rainwater?
 Honestly, it’s like having nature’s free water supply delivered right to your doorstep.
 You see, collecting rainwater can significantly reduce your reliance on municipal water systems or well water.
 This is especially helpful during droughts when every drop counts.

 Plus, let’s face it—rainwater is usually softer than tap water because it doesn’t contain all those minerals and chemicals used in municipal treatment.
 Softer water means less soap scum in your shower; I mean, who wants to scrub their tub more than necessary?
 Not me!